yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

         "url": "redirect_uri of an OAuth Client, including response parameters", }

-*Client App* MUST handle any other response (2xx with unexpected content-types / 3xx / 4xx / 5xx) as a failure and terminate the flow.
+*Client App* MUST handle any other response (2xx with an unexpected Content-Type / 3xx / 4xx / 5xx) as a failure and terminate the flow.

 ## Flow completion